-April logged 5 posts, 1 comment, 2 contributors, and 367 active users — typical between-cycle Bar behavior.
-The community sits at 2,066 students and 2,745 alumni, both up materially YoY.
+May logged 6 posts, 9 comments, 8 contributors, and 328 logged-in members, a step up from April's near-silence.
+The community sits at 1,695 students and 3,276 alumni after May's reclassification moved a graduating cohort to alumni.
 The /kb/barprep KB page continues to drive thousands of organic visitors with no clear conversion path into the community.

-2025 baseline shows the full prior year; 2026 partial line shows what we've recorded Jan–Apr.
+2025 baseline shows the full prior year; 2026 partial line shows what we've recorded Jan to May.

 The strategic move is unchanged: convert the KB traffic into community participation.
 A single "Join the discussion" prompt at the bottom of /kb/barprep, or a logged-out preview of the active bar-prep thread, could turn organic search into community members.
 The existing acquisition channel is doing the hard work; the platform needs to close the loop.